 - All buses have two-way radios for constant contact with the Transportation Department.

 - Bus evacuation drills are held twice a year at all grade levels.

 Or call 651-423-7685 to inquire about open positions!

 Postcards will be mailed August 15, 2022, to families of students eligible to receive transportation to and from school during the 2022-23 school year.

 The postcard includes information on bus stop locations and pick-up/drop-off times.
 Parents and guardians who do not receive a postcard and believe their child is eligible to receive transportation can call the Transportation Department at 651-423-7685.
 The district also offers optional transportation service for a fee for students who do not qualify based on the current service distances.

 Bus stop information is also available through the Infinite Campus Parent portal.
 Click on “More,” then “Transportation.”
 This information is updated nightly to reflect any changes to bus routes and stops.

-A fee-for-service transportation option is available to families whose children are not eligible for free transportation based on current service distances.
+Optional transportation service for a fee is available to families whose children are not eligible for free transportation based on current service distances.

 Optional bus service is $300 for the entire school year

 The annual cost is $300 per student, with a $600 family maximum.
 Families whose children qualify to receive free or reduced-price school meals receive the service for a discounted rate.
 State law requires districts to provide transportation for students living two miles or more from their school and for students who receive special education services and require transportation as part of their individual education program.
 Districts are allowed to charge a fee for transportation provided within the two-mile minimum radius, except transportation for individuals with special needs.